CodyReichert/awesome-cl/README.md

   informed when one any of them crash and die.
 [MIT][200].
 * [cl-gearman](https://github.com/taksatou/cl-gearman) - a library for the [Gearman](http://gearman.org/) distributed job system.
 [LLGPL][8].
 * [swank-crew](https://github.com/brown/swank-crew) - distributed computation framework implemented using Swank Client.
 [BSD_3Clause][15].
+* [cl-coroutine](https://github.com/takagi/cl-coroutine) - a coroutine library.
+It uses the CL-CONT continuations library in its implementation.
+[MIT][200].

 Actors pattern
 --------------